 I enjoyed Despicable Me thoroughly – in fact, I am prepared to go out on a limb and say I found the film far more naturally funny and sweetly enjoyable than both of the two other big over-praised animated hits of the year – How to Train Your Dragon (2010) and Toy Story 3 (2010).
 Surprisingly, 2010 also offered up a second animated film about a super-villain with Megamind (2010), although that lacked even half the charms of Despicable Me.

 Despicable Me served to announced Illumination Entertainment as a major new presence in animation.
-They next went onto make the disappointing live-action/CGI animated Easter Bunny film Hop (2011), the Dr Seuss adaptation The Lorax (2012), The Secret Life of Pets (2016), Sing (2016), The Grinch (2018) and The Secret Life of Pets 2 (2019).
+They next went onto make the disappointing live-action/CGI animated Easter Bunny film Hop (2011), the Dr Seuss adaptation The Lorax (2012), The Secret Life of Pets (2016), Sing (2016), The Grinch (2018), The Secret Life of Pets 2 (2019) and Sing 2 (2021).

 (Winner in this site’s Top 10 Films of 2010 list).